IRIS Fateh: Service history

 Fateh was first seen on action during Joint Exercise Zolfaghar 99, held in September 2020.
 It first fired torpedoes during Eqtedar (Power)-99 naval exercise, held in January 2021.

-On April 20, 2023, The Iranian Navy’s Fateh submarine detected the American nuclear-powered submarine USS Florida that was cruising in the Strait of Hormuz stealthily and forced it to surface and correct its course.
+The Iranian navy claimed on 20 April 2023, that the Fateh submarine detected the American nuclear-powered submarine USS Florida that was cruising in the Strait of Hormuz stealthily and forced it to surface and correct its course.
 "The US submarine was approaching while submerged, but the Iranian submarine Fateh detected it and carried out... maneuvers to force it to surface as it went through the Strait (of Hormuz).
 It had also entered into our territorial waters but ... it corrected its course after being warned", the Navy’s commander said.
+The United States Navy dismissed the Iranian claim as propaganda.

+On 3 March 2026, CENTCOM released a video on X announcing the Fateh had been sunk during Operation Epic Fury.